Measurement of the mean excitation energy of liquid argon: Systematic uncertainties

 \subsection{Beam}

-The uncertainty in the central energy of the beam of 0.2\,MeV leads to an uncertainty on the \ivalue of 1.5\,eV, making it one of the dominant uncertainties.
+The uncertainty in the central energy of the beam of 0.2\,MeV leads to an uncertainty on the \ivalue of 1.5\,eV.
 In contrast, the measured I-value is quite insensitive to the details of the energy spread, with a shift of less than 0.1\,eV resulting from the $(0.5\pm0.05)$\,MeV uncertainty on the beam energy width.
-Since our data favors a sharper Bragg peak than the Monte Carlo predicts, one could wonder if the beam energy profile is narrower than what was modeled.
-However, nearly all of the spread of the peak is caused by energy straggling in the experimental materials and not the initial energy profile of the beam.
-Even if the beam were monoenergetic, only a small fraction of the discrepancy would be explained by it.
+It is notable that nearly all of the spread of the Bragg peak is caused by range straggling in the experimental materials and not the initial energy profile of the beam.

 The details of the energy profile are likewise not important; for instance if the profile, instead of a single Gaussian with an RMS of 0.5\,MeV, were a sum of two equally weighted Gaussians, one with RMS 0.5\,MeV and one with RMS 2.0\,MeV, the result for the I-value shifts by only 0.12\,eV.